CIDARLAB/Cello-UCF/README.md

 # UCF JSON Schemas

-Used to validate the syntex of the UCF or input / output file.
+Used to validate the syntax of a UCF, input sensor file, or output sensor file.
 Found in `schemas/`.

 ## Python unit tests